Skip to main content

 Selective harvesting and rotational use of fishing grounds

-Today, modern science confirms what Traditional Custodians have long practised — reef systems depend on balance, restraint and informed management.
+Modern science now confirms what Traditional Custodians have always known — healthy reefs need balance, restraint and careful management.

 Land & Sea Connection

 Rainforest health affects reef clarity.
 Seagrass meadows support turtles and dugongs.
-Mangroves protect juvenile fish populations.
+Mangroves shelter juvenile fish.

 Waste reduction to prevent marine debris